In this article we'll learn:

 The Finishing tab contains functions that affect post-print processes.
 These include: the automatic creation of Dielines and Cutting information, which are then transferred to the selected cutting device.

-If you want to add Dielines for individual Print Items automatically, simply click on the Add Dieline drop-down .
+If you want to add Dielines for individual Print Items automatically, simply click on the Add drop-down to active the Default Dieline.
 You can determine the position of the Dieline including the Position, Origin, Offset, Corner Type, Weight, Technical Color and the Overprint status.

-If you want to transfer the created Dielines to a connected cutting device, select the appropriate cutting device with the corresponding Parameter Set .
+If you want to transfer the created Dielines to a connected cutting device, select the appropriate Cutter Device with the corresponding Parameter Set and possible Material Settings for Cutter (at the moment for Zund CutCenter).
 You can also choose and control the Registration Marks and Barcodes for the cutting device, these settings can be changed at anytime.

-Figure 12: The Finishing tab, showing the Create Dielines checkbox activated and a Zünd Cutter as well.
+Figure 13: The Finishing tab, showing a Dieline and a Zund Cutter

-- Select the desired Impose Mode and the desired Impose Template if you have already created one.
+- Select the desired Mode and, if you have already created an Impose Template, the desired Impose Template .

-- Finish the Sheet Configuration dialog by clicking on Apply .
-You have now taken all the necessary precautions to ensure that the sheet size calculations for the imposition are correct.
+- Finish the Sheet Configuration dialog by clicking on Save Template .
+You have now taken all the necessary precautions to ensure that the sheet size calculations for the Imposition are correct.

 - Open the File Manager on the left side of the Impose Editor.
 Upload the desired print data into the Workflow or search for specific Articles or Print Items.